Kotlin/xcode-compat/README.md

     ./gradlew consumer

 This will build and publish the Gradle `plugin` locally ; and then run the task contributed by this plugin in the `consumer` build.

+# License

+Apache 2.0.
+See LICENSE file in the repostiory for details